angelofallars/angelofallars/README.md

 ### Hey there! 👋
 I'm Angelo Fallaria.
-I am an 18 year old Python developer, Math lover, and an Arch Linux user.
-I am currently studying Machine Learning.\
+I am an 18 year old Python software developer and Arch Linux enthusiast.
-\

 Student at **Mapúa University**